 From Ouray: take Hwy.
 550 South and go 10 miles to Ridgeway.
 Then turn left on Hwy.
 62 to Hwy.
 145. Turn left on Hwy 145 towards Placerville.
 City Park is on the left.

-Dvorak Expeditions will assume no responsibility for injury to trip members, damage or loss of belongings or for time or expense incurred as the result of a Dvorak Expeditions trip.
+We do not assume responsibility for injury to trip members, damage or loss of belongings or for time or expense incurred as the result of this trip.
 We require you to read and sign a liability release form prior to your trip as well as a health questionnaire.